Gridiron football

-These sports originated in the 19th century out of older games related to modern rugby football, more specifically rugby union football.
+These sports originated in the 19th century out of older games related to modern association football and rugby football, more specifically rugby union football.
 Early on, American and Canadian football developed alongside (but independently from) each other; the root of the game known as "football" today originates with an 1874 game between Harvard and McGill Universities, following which the American school adopted the Canadian school's more rugby-like rules.

 Over time, Canadian teams adopted features of the American variant of the game and vice versa.
 Both varieties are distinguished from other football sports by their use of hard plastic helmets and shoulder pads, the forward pass, the system of downs, a number of unique rules and positions, measurement in customary units of yards (even in Canada, which largely metricated in the 1970s), and a distinctive brown leather ball in the shape of a prolate spheroid with pointed ends.

-The international governing body for the sport is the International Federation of American Football (IFAF); although the organization plays all of its international competitions under American rules, it uses a definition of the game that is broad enough that it includes Canadian football under its umbrella, and Football Canada (the governing body for Canadian football) is an IFAF member.
+The international governing body for the sport is the International Federation of American Football (IFAF); although the organization plays all of its international competitions under American rules, it uses a definition of the game that is broad enough that it includes Canadian football under its umbrella.
+Football Canada, the governing body for Canadian football, is an IFAF member.

 Etymology

 The sport is typically known as simply "football" in the countries where it originated, regardless of the specific variety.
+In Europe, the sport is commonly known as "American football" as "football" usually refers to association football ("soccer").
 Various sources use the term "North American football" when discussing the American and Canadian games together, but this term is quite rare.
+The International Federation of American Football (IFAF), uses "American football" inclusive of Canadian football and other varieties.

-The two sports are also sometimes known as "gridiron football."
-The name originated with the sport's once-characteristic playing field: the original American football and Canadian football fields were marked by a series of parallel lines along both the width and length of the field, which produced a checkerboard pattern resembling a cross-hatched cooking gridiron.
+The two sports are also sometimes known as "gridiron football".
+The name originated with the sport's once-characteristic playing field: the original American football and Canadian football fields were marked by a series of parallel lines along both the width and length of the field, which produced a grid pattern resembling a cross-hatched cooking gridiron.
 The ball would be snapped in the grid in which it was downed on the previous play.
 By 1920, the grid system was abandoned in favor of the system of yard lines and hash marks used today.
-This is still called a gridiron, so the pattern changed, but the name did not.

-The International Federation of American Football (IFAF), uses "American football" inclusive of Canadian football and other varieties.
+In Australia, American football is often referred to as "gridiron" or (in more formal contexts) "American football", as "football" usually refers to Australian rules football, rugby league, or rugby union, similar to how association football is usually called "soccer" in Australian English.
+The governing body for American football in Australia is Gridiron Australia.